skip to the main content

 Carbon Neutrality in the Supply Chain

-The scope of our 2045 carbon neutrality target includes our supply chain such as tier-1 suppliers and raw material suppliers.
-Estimated GHG emissions of our supply chain is about 15% of total GHG emissions generated throughout the life cycle of Kia’s products.
-We aim to achieve carbon neutrality by 2045, following a reduction of more than 10% to be achieved by 2030 through the energy transition of key suppliers, and a reduction more than 55% by 2040 by extending these efforts to include raw material suppliers.
+The scope of Kia’s 2045 carbon neutrality target includes our supply chain such as tier-1 suppliers and raw material suppliers.
+Estimated GHG emissions of our supply chain is more than 15% of Kia value chain’s total GHG emissions.
+Kia will encourage carbon reduction of suppliers and achieve carbon neutrality through energy transition of suppliers and application of low-carbon materials in our products.

 Action Plan to Reduce Carbon Emissions in the Supply Chain

-In 2021, Kia established a basic action plan to support its suppliers’ efforts to reduce their carbon emissions based on the results of a survey of their carbon emissions and reduction plans.
+Kia will establish a carbon emission monitoring system for suppliers and encourage them to reduce carbon emissions.
+In 2021, Kia established a basic action plan to support our suppliers to reduce their carbon emissions based on the results of a survey of their carbon emissions and reduction plans.

 Supply Chain Management System